Librazhd Municipality as an example of the lack of a complete regulatory framework and the violation of the law with impunity

 The support and promotion of public projects has been evaluated by the jurists of the Albanian Committee of Helsinki in the category of activities prohibited to be promoted and contradicts article 3, point 1, letters a) and ç) of decision no. 9/2020 of the Regulatory Commission.
 After getting to know some citizen's denunciations forwarded through local coordinators, KShH sent an official letter to the State Election Commissioner for verification and taking measures on these denunciations.

-"Further verification of the facts or indications referred to in these denunciations is, in our opinion, the competence of the CEC, which, as the case may be, if there is a violation of the electoral legislation, applies administrative sanctions in accordance with Article 172 of the Electoral Code", says the Albanian Committee of Helsinki, which with the assistance of local coordinators is proactively monitoring the pre-election process.
+" Further verification of the facts or indications referred to in these complaints is, in our assessment, the competence of the CEC, which, if applicable, if there is a violation of electoral legislation, applies administrative sanctions in accordance with Article 172 of the Electoral Code ," says the Albanian Helsinki Committee, which with the assistance of local coordinators is proactively monitoring the pre-election process.

 Use of subordinates and public resources in the campaign